 Additionally, our behavioral health members may obtain telemedicine mental health services through One TeleMed, a telemedicine company that utilizes information and communication technologies to enable the diagnosis, consultation, treatment, education, care management and self-management of patients at a distance from health care providers.
 To make a referral to One TeleMed for a member, please call 337-565-0843 and select option 2.
-Healthy Blue case management can also assist with care coordination for a member and can be reached at 1-877-440-4065 ext.
+Healthy Blue case management can also assist with care coordination for a member and can 3.
+Be reached at 877-440-4065 ext.
 106-103-5145.
+Translation services with TDD/TYY services available for members who need them.
+Healthy Blue offers telemedicine through LiveHealth Online (LHO) for our members.
+LHO is a mobile app and website (startlivehealthonline.com) that provides members with a convenient way to have live video visits with board-certified doctors, psychologists or psychiatrists.

-3.3.
 Case Management

-We have a voluntary, comprehensive program to meet our members' needs when they are pregnant or have conditions or diagnoses that require ongoing care and treatment.
-Once we have identified a member's need, our clinicians will work with that member and the member's PCP to identify the:
+We have a voluntary, comprehensive program to meet our member needs when they are pregnant or have conditions or diagnoses that require ongoing care and treatment.
+Once we have identified a member's need, ^{3.4} our clinicians will work with that member and the member's PCP to identify the: